ypeng90/oop-python/README.md

-# Object-oriented programming with Python
+# Object-oriented Programming with Python

 Several projects using Python for OOP: